 The S-1 is a recent model that features in the current product line-up of Kodak.
 In contrast, the GM1 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the GM1 was succeeded by the Panasonic GM5.

 Review summary: Kodak S-1 vs Panasonic GM1

-Reasons to prefer the Kodak PIXPRO S-1:
+Arguments in favor of the Kodak PIXPRO S-1:

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster shutter: Has higher mechanical shutter speed (4000/sec vs 500/sec) to freeze action.